Experience Italy in Maastricht with Ciao tutti

 Gelateria Luna Rossa

-Luna Rossa Gelateria has a branch in Wyck and in the Stokstraat Quarter.
-Here you can enjoy artisanally prepared gelato in a variety of delicious flavours.
+Luna Rossa Gelateria has a branch in Wyck and in the Stokstraat district.
+Enjoy artisanally prepared gelato in a variety of delicious flavours.
 More info on Gelateria Luna Rossa